-1. Clifton Beach Clifton Beach is one of the most central and cosier beaches near Cape Town city center, about ten minutes drive away.
+Clifton Beach is one of the most central and cozier beaches near Cape Town city center, about ten minutes drive away.
 Generally it’s overcrowded during the weekend when I suggest you to arrive early in the morning.

 To reach it you must walk through small passageways between private properties.
-The stairways are well worth to walk though, once you reach the bottom.
+The stairways are well worth to walk through, once you reach the bottom.

 Remember: the sunset at Clifton beach is amazing!